FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 2. Who was Luigi Galleani?

-Answer: an insurrectionary anachist
+Answer: an insurrectionary anarchist

-Luigi Galleani was an Italian immigrant and a leading radical insurrectionist anarchist in the U.S. He attracted other poor Italian immigrants and socialists, especially members of labor unions.
+Luigi Galleani was an Italian immigrant and a leading radical insurrectionist anarchist in the USA.
+He attracted other poor Italian immigrants and socialists, especially members of labor unions.
 His followers were known as "Galleanists".
 They targeted anti-immigration politicians, anti-anarchist officials, and prominent businessmen.

 They are believed to be responsible for mail bombings in several major U.S. cities.